 “In that case, pay me the twenty bucks you owe me, Craig!” answered Emily, a strong woman in her early fifties who loved winning bets more than anything else in the world.

-Craig gave her the money with a disgruntled look, immediately stirring the curiosity of a foreigner who happened to be driving by the neighbourhoods when his car had stopped working right in the center of the storm.
+Craig gave her the money with a disgruntled look, immediately stirring the curiosity of a foreigner who happened to be driving by the neighborhoods when his car had stopped working right in the center of the storm.
 He had found shelter there, and now he was looking forward to the chance of hearing an eerie story.